-7 100000 The Factor for Emerging root roots report GOAL: To develop your skills in critically evaluating peer reviewed literature for a food safety re elated issue.
-PRODUCT: Report FORMAT: The report will include the following sections: Critical review of evidence supporting estimated level of public health risks and/or benefits associated with the issue Characterisation of current regulatory and policy environment in Australian and a least two other developed countries.
-Identification of research and regulatory priorities to improve risk management in Australia peer reviewed scientific articles, technical reports, government advisories and fact sheets.
+GOAL: To develop your skills in critically evaluating peer-reviewed literature and Australian and international regulations for an emerging food safety issue.
+PRODUCT: Report FORMAT: The report will include the following sections: Critical review of the evidence supporting estimated level of public health risks and/or benefits associated with the issue Characterisation of current regulatory and policy environment in Australian and at least two other developed countries.
+Identification of research and regulatory priorities to improve risk management in Australia peer-reviewed scientific articles, technical reports, government advisories and fact sheets.
 Evaluation of current national and international regulations relevant to the issue.
 CRITERIA: No. Learning Outcome assessed 1 Quality of literature included and appropriateness of evaluation criteria 13 2 Depth of the evaluation of scientific evidence, legislation and policies 13 3 Clarity and coherence of content 13 4 Quality of the exposition of findings and conclusions 13 5 Adherence to genre and quality of syntax and mechanics.

-GENERIC SKILLS: Communication, Organisation, Information literacy All - Assessi nent Task 2: Food Premise Design application and Food Safety Program assessmer nt (Compliance and Enforcement) GOAL: To develop your knowledge of two important compliance and enforcement practices are of the food laws and regulations relevant to food premises design and reviewing applications. - PRODUCT: Written Piece FORMAT: You will work in groups to:Review a food premises application (including a design of the food premises) according to provisions of the Food Act 2006 and Australian and New Zealand Food Standards Code.
+All - Assessment Task 2: Food Premise Design application and Food Safety Program assessment (Compliance and Enforcement)

+GOAL: To develop your knowledge of two important compliance and enforcement practices and demonstrate your understanding of the food laws and regulations relevant to food premises design and reviewing applications for new high risk food business.
+PRODUCT: Written Piece FORMAT: You will work in groups to:Review a food premises application (including a design of the food premises) according to provisions of the Food Act 2006 and Australian and New Zealand Food Standards Code.
 Identify relevant food laws and regulations.
 Completion of necessary approvals and specification documents.
 Communicate review outcomes back to applicant CRITERIA: No. Learning Outcome assessed 1 Application of the prescribed review standards 146 2 Appropriateness of food premises design analysis 146 3 Accuracy and quality of communication of review findings, 146 4 Quality of syntax and mechanics 146 5 Contribution to the team.
-46 GENERIC SKILLS: Communication, Collaboration, Problem solving
+46